Botfuel/botfuel-dialog/GETTING_STARTED.md

 # Installation

-For our tutorial, we will make a copy of an existing sample bot that is able to respond to a greeting and respond back to you with your name.
+For our tutorial, we will make a copy of an existing sample bot that is able to respond to a greeting and say back your name.

 Open a terminal and clone the sample starter bot: